 So, you’re interested in learning how to meditate your way to relaxation.
-There are so many health benefits to meditation and it’s known to help you fall asleep faster and have better sleep quality.
+Meditation has so many health benefits, and it’s known to help you fall asleep faster and improve your sleep quality!

 When you meditate, a variety of physiological changes occur.
-These changes initiate sleep by influencing specific processes in your body, including:
+Specifically, these changes initiate sleep by influencing processes in your body, such as:

-- activate parts of the brain that control sleep
+- activating parts of the brain that control sleep

 Your body experiences similar changes in the early stages of sleep.
 As a result, meditation can promote sleep by initiating these changes.

-A lot of sleep problems can be attributed to daily stress and anxieties.
-Meditation helps your body to improve its natural relaxation response, and it can reduce nighttime awakenings by improving the control of your autonomic nervous system.
-In a 2015 study, researchers found that mindfulness meditation reduced insomnia symptoms and daytime fatigue.
+Daily stress and anxiety can lead to a lot of sleep issues.
+In contrast, meditation helps your body to improve its natural relaxation response.
+Additionally, meditation can reduce nighttime awakenings by improving the control of your autonomic nervous system.
+In fact, a 2015 study found that mindfulness meditation reduced insomnia symptoms and daytime fatigue.